JaimeHyland/farming-futures/README.md

 - - -

 ## Features
-I have implemented a number of features, among them the following:
+I have implemented a long list of features, among them the following:

 ### Navigation
 The website has appropriate and clear navigation features, reflecting its structured layout.
 Information and specific features are easy to find.